ymaxgit/tcpcrypt/INSTALL-FreeBSD.markdown

 Running
 -------

-The launch script (in tcpcrypt/user) starts tcpcryptd and sets up your firewall to send port 80 and 7777 packets through tcpcrypt:
+The launch script starts tcpcryptd and sets up your firewall to send port 80 and 7777 packets through tcpcrypt:

     ./launch_tcpcryptd.sh